devonfw-forge/devon4flutter-non-bloc-arch/pages/220-BLoC.md

 ## Layered Architecure

-Now that we understand how to implement the BLoC pattern, lets’ have a look at how we can use it to achieve a clean three-layered architecture for your application.
+Now that we understand how to implement the BLoC pattern, lets’ have a look at how we can use it to achieve a clean four-layered architecture for your application.
 The BLoC Pattern already forces us to keep our UI and our business logic separate.
 This way we end up with a UI-Layer and a Business-Logic-Layer.
 Lastly, we want to keep our BLoCs plattform independant.
 We can do this by extracting any logic related to external services from the BLoC and puting it into its own layer [\[65\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1).
 This layer is responsible for things like communication with a database, communication with an api or communication with any other system that is not part of our application.
 Let’s call the classes in this layer *Data-Providers*, as they provide access to external Data.
 To fulfill rule two of the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE), we can’t have our BLoCs directly depend on our *Data-Providers*.
 We have to create plattform agnostic interfaces (IE *boundary objects* [\[67\]](https://www.youtube.com/watch?v=o_TH-Y78tt4)) and make our *Data-Providers* implement those.
 Then our BLoCs can depend on the plattform agnostic interfaces and the actual dependency can be injected.
-This way we end up with a clean three-layered architecture with one-way dependencies:
+This way we end up with a clean four-layered architecture with one-way dependencies:

 <img src="https://github.com/Fasust/flutter-guide/wiki//images/bloc-my-layers.png" height="500" alt="Bloc Architecture with Layers">

-*Figure XXX: Three-Layered BLoC Architecture*
+*Figure XXX: Four-Layered BLoC Architecture*

 ### Architecture in Practice

-To give you a better understanding of how this architecture works in practice, I will walk you through how Wisgen [\[11\]](https://github.com/Fasust/wisgen) is build using the BLoC Pattern and a three-layered architecture.
+To give you a better understanding of how this architecture works in practice, I will walk you through how Wisgen [\[11\]](https://github.com/Fasust/wisgen) is build using the BLoC Pattern and a Four-layered architecture.

 ![Wisgen Bloc Architecture](https://github.com/Fasust/flutter-guide/wiki//images/wisgen_depencies.PNG)

 *Figure XXX: Wisgen Architecture with Dependencies [\[11\]](https://github.com/Fasust/wisgen)*

 In the UI Layer, we have all the Widgets that make up Wisgen.
-3 of those actually consume State from the BLoC Layer, so those are the only ones I put in figure XXX.
+Three of those actually consume State from the BLoC Layer, so those are the only ones I put in figure XXX.
 The *Wisdom Feed* displays an infinite list of wisdoms.
 Whenever the user scrolls close to the bottom of the list, the Wisdom Feed sends a *Request-Event* to the Wisdom BLoC [\[47\]](https://felangel.github.io/bloc/#/flutterinfinitelisttutorial).
 This event causes the *Wisdom BLoC* to fetch more data from its *Repository*.
 The *Repository* class is a plattform agnostic interface that looks like this:

 ``` dart
 ///Interface for a Generic List Provider that fetches a given amount of T